Little Feet Don’t Deserve Little Attention!

 Shoes should never hurt a child’s foot.
 We see many cases of stiff, over-sized shoes (which do not allow natural foot function) leading to pain in the feet, ankles, or legs.

-Certified Pedorthist, Kinesiologist, and President at Kintec
+By Graham Archer, Certified Pedorthist, Kinesiologist, and VP of Pedorthics at Kintec